 From afar, Earth is a marble of blue, green and brown shrouded by an ever-changing, wispy cocoon of white.
 Zooming in, this placid jewel turns more rugged as mountains, rivers and roads come into view.
 At night, bright webs of light electrify the darkened land.

-We loved to walk around the model’s crystal-like shell, touching the areas we wanted a explore further.
+We loved to walk around the model’s crystal-like shell, touching the areas we wanted to explore further.
 Like pilots of a drone, we would focus in closer and closer, following highways, zipping down streets, streaking between skyscrapers.

 How busy and noisy the encapsulated scene would become as the sidewalk came into view.
 All of a sudden the peacefully sleeping world would spring to life—a cacophonous monster of bustling energy.